hodzanassredin/hodzanassredin.github.com/_posts/2015-04-18-fsharp_and_azure.md

 }
 {% endhighlight %}

-As you can see main interface is push based but for example storage queue is pull based so we need additional one to let worker know what it should do some additional work.
+As you can see, main interface is push based but for example, storage queue is pull based so we need additional one to let worker know what it should do some additional work.
 We have implementations for both types of azure queues and for RabbitMQ.
 Woker uses it this way:
 {% highlight csharp %}
 //queue interface
 Trace.TraceInformation(workerName + " Run.");